Hollow Knight: Gameplay

 During the game, the player encounters bug-themed non-player characters (NPCs) with whom they can interact.
-These characters provide information about the game's plot and lore, offer aid, and sell items or services.
-The player can upgrade the Knight's Nail to deal more damage or find Soul Vessels to carry more Soul.
-During the course of the game, players acquire items that provide new movement abilities including an additional mid-air jump (Monarch Wings), adhering to walls and jumping off them (Mantis Claw), a quick dash (Mothwing Cloak), and a speedy super dash (Crystal Heart).
-The player can learn other combat abilities, known as Nail Arts, and the aforementioned spells.
+These characters provide information about the plot, offer aid, and sell items or services.
+Players acquire items that provide movement abilities including an additional mid-air jump, adhering to and jumping off walls, or a quick dash.
 To further customise the Knight, players can equip various charms, which can be found or purchased from NPCs.
-Some of their effects include improved combat abilities or skills, granting more masks without regeneration, greater mobility, easier collecting of Geo or Soul, and other transformations to the Knight.
+Some of their effects include improved combat abilities, such as granting the player more range with the Nail, or allowing them to collect Soul more easily.
 Equipping a charm takes up a certain number of limited slots, called notches.
+Many areas feature challenging enemies and bosses which the player may need to defeat in order to progress.
+Defeating some bosses grants the player access to new abilities.
+If the player defeats the final boss, they are given access to a gamemode called "Steel Soul".
+In this mode, dying is permanent, i.e. if the player loses all of their masks, the save slot will be reset.